-I have been passionate about animals since I was a little girl.
+I have been passionate about animals all my life.
 I grew up in South London; but we were lucky enough to have a large garden with a wooded area at the end, and I loved to spend time there searching for small creatures.
-I had a book on studying nature, which gave information about how to recognise animal foot prints, and dissecting an owl pellet to discover what the bird had eaten; which all fascinated me; and I studied the book time and time again.
+I had a book on studying nature, which gave information about how to recognise animal tracks, and dissecting an owl pellet to discover what the bird had eaten; which all fascinated me; and I studied the book time and time again.

 Before the age of ten, we moved to Sussex and now with several acres to explore my real love of nature began.
 At the same time, David Attenborough’s ‘Life on Earth’ was broadcast, and my eyes were opened to the beauty of the natural world.

-My other love from an early age was any form of artistic creation; a desire to recreate something I had seen and capture it forever.
+My other love was any form of artistic creation; a desire to recreate something I had seen and capture it forever.